 For more information click here.

 The Swiss AHV/AVS and NZ Pension has been a long standing issue in need for a solution, as New Zealand automatically deducts the Swiss Pension from the NZ Pension.
 In the context of the federal consulation process to a new automatic information exchange treaty between Switzerland and New Zealand, the Swiss Society of New Zealand voiced their opinion.
-They are urging the Swiss Government to not to sign anything with New Zealand until the AHV/Pension issue is resolved.
-More information is available in the latest issue of the magazine of the Swiss Society of New Zealand or via Peter Ehrler, CSA Delegate for NZ.
+They were urging the Swiss Government not to sign anything with New Zealand until the AHV/Pension issue is resolved.
+In December 2017, the Swiss Parliament voted vor the introduction of the treaty despite all efforts to delay this approval.
+More information here.

-There is a Foundation administered by the Organisation for the Swiss Abroad (OSA) which helps Swiss Citizens living Abroad who qualify and maybe in need of financial support after a natural disaster such as the Christchurch Earthquake, the Hurricane/Tropical Storm in Vanuatu or the recent Hurricane/Tropical Storm in Fiji.
+There is a Foundation administered by the Organisation for the Swiss Abroad (OSA) which helps Swiss Citizens living Abroad who qualify and maybe in need of financial support after a natural disaster such as the Christchurch earthquake, the hurricane/tropical storms in Vanuatu and in Fiji.

 On 27 September, the National Council (Nationalrat) followed the recommendation from the Economic Commission of the Lower House and rejected implementing the Automatic Exchange of Information (AEOI) with New Zealand.
 The majority of the members are of the opinion that the Swiss in New Zealand are disadvantaged over other Swiss living abroad, because of the Swiss pension (AHV) being confiscated by the New Zealand Government.